 Polidor is one of the oldest bistros in Paris, it first opened in 1845.
 The interior of the restaurant is basically unchanged for over 100 years, and the style of cooking remains that of the late 19th century.
-It was featured in the Woody Allen film “Midnight in Paris” and it’s for this reason alone that I wanted to visit.
+It was featured in the “Midnight in Paris” which keeps cropping up in a lot of my posts, if you love Paris, it’s a film you have to watch, it’s for this reason alone that I wanted to visit.
 It really is as old and historic as is depicted in the film, this was a favourite of Ernest Hemingway’s.
 The food is pretty good too although I would probably choose to eat lunch here because it’s so casual.
-In fact, if you want to enjoy an evening of jazz if you’re staying at the Hotel D’Abusson, a great idea is to grab a baguette on the move for lunch and have an early dinner here at 6pm, head back to the hotel, shower and get ready for an evening of cocktails and jazz, CaféLaurent opens at 8pm up until 11:30pm.
+In fact, if you want to enjoy an evening of jazz if you’re staying at the Hotel D’Abusson, a great idea is to grab a baguette on the move for lunch and have an early dinner here at 6pm, head back to the hotel, shower and get ready for an evening of cocktails and jazz, Café Laurent opens at 8pm up until 11:30pm.

 Last but by no means least, a visit to either Café de Flore or Le Deux Magots is an absolute must, it’s where the phrase “café intellectualising” was coined all those years ago when it was frequented by literary giants such Ernest Hemingway and John F Fitzgerald.
 You will have the most decadent hot chocolate to die for, so rich and almost soporific, it left me in a dreamy trance the first time I tasted this soup like hot chocolate, of course, they serve delicious light lunches, mind the price though, it’s quite expensive, no surprise there.